joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/10/20/us/harris-trump-election

 **How Elections Affect Our Shopping**\
-`We explore why consumers why tend to get skittish about major purchases ahead of a general election.`\
+`We explore why consumers tend to get skittish about major purchases ahead of a general election.`\
 https://nytimes.com/2024/10/20/briefing/election-shopping-habits.html

 **Mandel's Final Thoughts: Georgia's defensive havoc takes down Texas and more from Week 8**\